 Darielle gave me really great advice about how to build relationships with scholars and families.
 I remember that she used to send home letters asking parents about weekend events that they planned to attend with their kids and we sometimes joined them.
 I thought it was great, and I know families really appreciated how we took that extra step to get to know them.
 On the last day of school, we invited families to our classroom for an awards ceremony.
 We gave every scholar an award and, at the end, one parent and her daughter got up to thank us.
 It was a special moment for us.
 Now that I teach middle school, I use Darielle’s ideas and advice all the time, and it has made a huge difference.
 I’ve been able to leverage relationships with families to get reluctant students to participate more in class.

 Sibo Wang was an entry-level teacher last year and spent half of the year teaching alongside lead teacher Ariel Laifer at Success Academy Harlem 1.
 He is now a lead science teacher at the elementary school.

 Before I was placed in Ariel’s classroom, I didn’t have a firm grasp of how to hold students accountable for their work.
 I didn’t have efficient and consistent systems to ensure that kids were learning the material I was teaching.
 Ariel had these systems in place and modeled them for me.
 For example, she showed me how to check homework for accuracy, not just for completion.
 She also showed me a procedure to review exit tickets that involved giving students immediate feedback so they understood the mistakes they had made.
 This year, I know my students are learning because I can track their progress every day.
 I am grateful to Ariel for helping me become the teacher I’ve always wanted to be for my students.

-Find out more about the associate teacher program.
+Find out more about the entry-level teacher program.